openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	for (int radius=maxRadius; radius>0; radius-=radiusStepSize) {
 		float angle = ofRandom(2.0*PI);
 		float distance = ofRandom(maxOffsetDistance);
-		float xoffset = cos(angle) * distance;
+		float xOffset = cos(angle) * distance;
-		float yoffset = sin(angle) * distance;
+		float yOffset = sin(angle) * distance;
 		ofSetColor(255, alpha);
-		ofCircle(mouseX+xoffset, mouseY+yoffset, radius);
+		ofCircle(mouseX+xOffset, mouseY+yOffset, radius);
 	}

-The result is something like drawing with glowing light.
-You can play with the maxRadius, radiusStepSize, alpha and maxOffsetDistance to get make that glowing effect stronger, weaker, narrower or wider.
+The result is something like drawing with a glowing light.
+You can play with the `maxRadius`, `radiusStepSize`, `alpha` and `maxOffsetDistance` to make that glowing effect stronger, weaker, narrower or wider.

 ![Circle Glow Brush](images/intrographics_circleglow.png "Results of using the circle glow brush")

 Kind of cool right?
-You are probably tired of having to live in moody shades of gray for so long.
-Well, `ofSetColor` has some alternate forms that make use of the RGB color model.
+You are probably tired of having to live in moody shades of gray for so long.  `ofSetColor()` can make use of the RGB color model in addition to the grayscale color model.
 If you haven't heard of RGB before, you can check out the [wiki](http://en.wikipedia.org/wiki/RGB_color_model "Wiki on RGB Color Model").
-It allows you to specify a color through quantifying the amount of red, blue and green light in the color.
-We refer to these color components as channels, and each channel can take on a value from 0 to 255.
-(Alpha is another possible channel.)
-So here are the forms of `ofSetColor` we can now use:
+It allows you to specify a color through quantifying the amount of red, blue and green light present in that color.
+We refer to these color components as channels, and each channel can be represented by a value from 0 to 255.
+(Alpha is a fourth possible channel.)
+Here are the forms of `ofSetColor()` we can now use:

 **[Note: would it be helpful to somewhere explain 24-bit/32-bit color and where 256 comes from?]**

-**[Note: would it be helpful to have a RGB diagram?]**
+**[Note: would it be helpful to have a RGB diagram?]** **[bd: yes]**

 	ofSetColor(255); // Opaque grayscale white
 	ofSetColor(255, 10); // Very transparent grayscale white
 	ofSetColor(255, 0, 0); // Opaque red!
 Hooray for color :)
 	ofSetColor(255, 0, 0, 10); // Very transparent red

-So go ahead and modify your `ofSetColor` line of code inside of your circle brush to use some color you like.
-I'll just leave this orange here: `ofSetColor(255, 103, 0, 3);`
+Let's go ahead and modify the `ofSetColor()` in our above circle brush code to use some color.
+Here is a nice orange: `ofSetColor(255, 103, 0, 3)`.

-There's another way we can use `ofSetColor` that is useful.
+There's another way we can use `ofSetColor()` that is also useful.
 Meet [`ofColor`](http://openframeworks.cc/documentation/types/ofColor.html "ofColor Documentation Page"].
-This is a handy class that openFrameworks provides for handling colors that allows you to do some color math (among other things).
+This is a handy class that openFrameworks provides for handling colors which allows you to do some fancy color math (among other things).
 Here are some examples of defining and modifying colors:

-	ofColor orange(255, 132, 0); // Opaque orange color - specified using RGB
+	ofColor myOrange(255, 132, 0); // Opaque orange color - specified using RGB

-	ofColor blue(0, 0, 255, 50); // Transparent blue color - specified using RGBA
+	ofColor myBlue(0, 0, 255, 50); // Transparent blue color - specified using RGBA

-	// You can access the red, green, blue and alpha channels like this: ofColor green(0, 0, 255, 255);
+	// You can access the red, green, blue and alpha channels like this: ofColor myGreen(0, 0, 255, 255);

-	cout << "Red channel:" << green.r << endl;
+	cout << "Red channel:" << myGreen.r << endl;
-	cout << "Green channel:" << green.g << endl;
+	cout << "Green channel:" << myGreen.g << endl;
-	cout << "Blue channel:" << green.b << endl;
+	cout << "Blue channel:" << myGreen.b << endl;
-	cout << "Alpha channel:" << green.a << endl;
+	cout << "Alpha channel:" << myGreen.a << endl;

-	// You can also set the red, green, blue and alpha channels like this: ofColor yellow;
+	// You can also set the red, green, blue and alpha channels like this: ofColor myYellow;
-	yellow.r = 255;
+	myYellow.r = 255;
-	yellow.b = 0;
+	myYellow.b = 0;
-	yellow.g = 255;
+	myYellow.g = 255;
-	yellow.a = 255;
+	myYellow.a = 255;

-Now, let's say that instead of just using an orange or a red color for our circle brush, what if we wanted to pick a random color in-between orange and red?  `ofColor` has a solution for using what is called [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation").
-Replace your `ofSetColor` line of code with these four lines of code:
+Now, let's say that instead of just using an orange or a red color for our circle brush, what if we want to pick a random color in-between orange and red?  `ofColor` has a solution for using what is called [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation").
+Replace your `ofSetColor` line of code with these four lines:

 **[Note: explain lerp for the math averse and explain the syntax]**

-	ofColor orange(255, 132, 0, alpha);
+	ofColor myOrange(255, 132, 0, alpha);
-	ofColor red(255, 6, 0, alpha);
+	ofColor myRed(255, 6, 0, alpha);
-	ofColor inbetween = orange.getLerped(red, ofRandom(1.0));
+	ofColor inBetween = myOrange.getLerped(myRed, ofRandom(1.0));
-	ofSetColor(inbetween);
+	ofSetColor(inBetween);

-Maybe you aren't a fan of circles?
-You can turn your circle into an ellipse using:
+Maybe we aren't a fan of circles?
+We can turn our circle into an ellipse using:

-	ofEllipse(mouseX+xoffset, mouseY+yoffset, radius*ofRandom(0.8, 1.2), radius*ofRandom(0.8, 1.2));
+	float scaledWidth = radius * ofRandom(0.8, 1.2);
+	float scaledHeight = radius * ofRandom(0.8, 1.2);
+	ofEllipse(mouseX+xOffset, mouseY+yOffset, scaledWidth, scaledHeight);

-What about using outlines instead of solid shapes inserting `ofNoFill();` into your circle brush code?
-If you do that, try increasing your `alpha` to 10 and lowering your `radiusStepSize` to 1.
-(Don't forget that if you start using `ofNoFill` in your circle brush, you should add `ofFill` to your rectangle brush!)
+What if we use outlines instead of solid shapes by inserting `ofNoFill()` into our circle brush code?
+If we do that, let's try increasing our `alpha` to 10 and lowering our `radiusStepSize` to 1.
+Don't forget that if we start using `ofNoFill()` in our circle brush, we should add `ofFill()` to our rectangle brush!

 ![Circle Squiggle Brush](images/intrographics_circlesquiggles.png "Results of using the circle brush without fill")